Victor Scheinman: Robotics

-Scheinman was awarded a research assistantship at the Stanford Artificial Intelligence Laboratory, working for Bernard Roth on building hands and arm for computers.
+Scheinman was awarded a research assistantship at the Stanford Artificial Intelligence Laboratory, working for Bernard Roth on building hands and arms for computers.
 The lab had an electric prosthetic arm developed circa 1962 by Rancho Los Amigos Hospital, known as the Rancho arm, which they had interfaced to a computer.
 (The arm was originally designed to be controlled with buttons pressed by a user's tongue.)
 Scheinman was assigned to maintaining the arm but it proved hard to use, with poor accuracy and inverse kinematics that were difficult to compute.
 He became involved with new robot designs.
 One was the Orm arm, (Norwegian for snake) which he built with Larry Leifer.
 It consisted of seven stacked plates, with each plate connected to the next by four small pneumatic actuators.
 Each actuator of which could be inflated or deflated by setting or resetting a bit in a computer word.
 That arm also proved difficult to control.

 His next goal was a fast arm, which became the Stanford Hydraulic Arm.
 The hydraulic arm needed the full attention of the PDP-6 computer used to control it, which normally was time-shared, and the arm proved too powerful, with its motions shaking the computer room and requiring special isolation.
 Donald L. Pieper, in his 1968 PhD thesis lists its purpose as "smashing things."
-Pieper thesis also recommended specific configurations of robot linkages that would allow easier arm solutions.
+Pieper's thesis also recommended specific configurations of robot linkages that would allow easier arm solutions.